Cockroach Poker Review

 Cockroach Poker – Conclusions

-This game is about $9 on Amazon last I checked.
+The game is about $13 on Amazon last I checked.
 It takes up the space of about two decks of cards on a shelf.
 For the amount of fun I’ve had with it, it’s one of the best fun-to-cost purchases I’ve made in my life, both in or outside of gaming.
 A friend of mine stated matter-of-factly “everyone should own Cockroach Poker” when we talked about its price, size and simplicity.
 I almost want to agree.
-There’s no such thing as a “must own” game, but it’s also been the biggest slam dunk in my collection in terms of bang for your buck.
+There’s no such thing as a “must own” game, but outside a standard deck of cards, it’s also been the biggest slam dunk in my collection when comparing cost to number of plays and depth of my enjoyment.